ayushhegde2005/c-examples/README.md

-This repository is been build for practice purpose and to gain a good knowledge in c and git and to delve into the field of imbedded systems.
+This repository is been built for practice purpose and to gain a good knowledge in c and git and to delve into the field of embedded systems.
 Author - ayush